nuclearglow/shut/README.md

 # shut

-A small CLI tool to kill a process blocking a certain port.
+A small CLI tool to kill a process blocking a port.

 ## Usage